adonismendozaperez/100DaysOfCode-2018/diary.md

 ### R1D19
 Tonight worked with the Debugging Challenges, for me it's basic, because I work everyday with javascript and I use the debugger; syntax for Debugging my apps.

+### R1D20
+Today I collaborate with the Xamarin Universal Library and init Basic Data Structures.